MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/define-ribbon-display-rules.md

   This type of rule checks the URL of the page being displayed.
 It returns true if the address matches.

   `<RelationshipTypeRule>`
-  This type of rule is applied to records selected in a grid.
+  This type of rule is applied to rows selected in a grid.
 It lets you determine the type of relationship, as follows:

 - OneToMany